Are-Natural-Foods-Better-For-You_Banner.jpg

 A Natural Bias

 According to a survey conducted by The International Food Information Council in 2019, more than a third of consumers would be swayed in their decision to buy a product if it was labelled as ‘natural food’, and 70% of consumers admitted to perceiving ‘natural food’ products as being healthier.
-In contrast, only around 20% of us would be more likely to buy a product labelled non-GMO, and less than 20% if the product is certified Organic – two terms which are actually well-defined and regulated.
+Despite this, there is no clear, international definition for 'natural food'.
+In contrast, only around 20% of us would be more likely to buy a product labelled non-GMO, and less than 20% if the product is certified Organic – two terms which are well-defined and regulated.
 In addition to this preference for foods identified as ‘natural’, there is growing distrust towards anything considered ‘artificial’ or ‘synthetic’.
-In 2016 a survey revealed that 75% of consumers are concerned about the impact that artificial ingredients could have on their health.1,2,3
+In 2016, a survey revealed that 75% of consumers were concerned about the impact that artificial ingredients could have on their health.1,2,3

-Whilst it is clear why food retailers might be tapping into this bias – who wouldn’t utilise a phrase that has the capacity to increase sales by over 30%! – understanding how consumers came to show such a preference is less clear.
+Whilst it is clear why food retailers might be tapping into this bias – who wouldn’t utilise a phrase that can increase sales by over 30% – understanding how consumers came to show such a preference is less clear.
 Where does this so-called ‘health halo’ come from, and is it rooted in fact or fiction?

 Is ‘Natural Food’ Actually Any Better For You?

 The notion that natural is healthier or better for you is almost ubiquitous across fields – think about how much the term “natural” is used by the fashion industry when referring to fabrics, by the beauty industry when describing soaps and creams, or the health industry referring to medications that supposedly have fewer side effects or safety concerns.
-Researchers believe that this derives from an underlying belief of nature being pure and inherently superior to anything ‘artificial’ or ‘synthetic’ created by humans.4
+Researchers believe this derives from an underlying belief that nature is pure and inherently superior to anything ‘artificial’ or ‘synthetic’ created by humans.4

-Even when considering like-for-like interchangeable ingredients, people often deem food that has been sweetened naturally or whose flavourings were derived from a natural source, to be the healthier version of an otherwise ‘naughty’ indulgence.
-Whether it be squash sweetened with fruit juice, or a cake baked with maple syrup instead of cane sugar, can our bodies really tell the difference?
+Even when considering like-for-like interchangeable ingredients, people often deem food that has been sweetened naturally or whose flavourings were derived from a natural source to be the healthier version of an otherwise ‘naughty’ indulgence.
+Whether it be cordial sweetened with fruit juice or a cake baked with maple syrup instead of cane sugar, can our bodies really tell the difference?

-There are, however, many products of nature that are not healthy.
-In fact there are many things in nature that are downright poisonous.
-Asbestos, for example, known to cause a rare form of lung cancer, is a group of long, thin mineral fibres originating in rocks.
-Or snake venom, undeniably a ‘natural’ compound, undeniably poisonous.
-Arsenic, ionising radiation, mercury, anthrax; the list goes on.
-Even if we step away from these more powerful killers, and look to some of our favourite foods, many have the capacity to kill if eaten in the wrong way or in the wrong quantity.4,5
+There are many products of nature that are not healthy.
+In fact, there are many things in nature that are downright poisonous.
+Asbestos, known to cause a rare form of lung cancer, is a group of long, thin mineral fibres originating in rocks.
+Snake venom, undeniably a ‘natural’ compound, is undeniably poisonous.
+Arsenic, ionising radiation, mercury, anthrax, and the list goes on.
+Even if we step away from these more powerful killers and look to some of our favourite foods, many have the capacity to kill if eaten in the wrong way or in the wrong quantity.4,5

-In short, it depends on what you mean by healthier.
-Whilst the slightly less processed form may contain a few more micronutrients than artificial equivalents, when it comes to the macronutrients – assuming you are looking at the sugar component in isolation – sugar is still sugar.
+Whilst the slightly less processed form may contain a few more micronutrients than artificial equivalents, when it comes to the macronutrients – sugar is still sugar.
 Natural or not, it will be broken down into glucose and released into the bloodstream.
-Thus, if you consider ‘healthier’ to mean lower in calories, then you are more than likely going to be disappointed.6
+Thus, if you consider ‘healthier’ to mean lower in calories, then you will likely be disappointed.6

-Similarly, over two thirds of the population think that natural forms of caffeine will have a differing effect on the body than their synthetic counterpart.
+Similarly, over two-thirds of the population think that natural forms of caffeine will have a different effect on the body than their synthetic counterpart.
 Found in almost 60 different plants, there are numerous natural sources of caffeine, but the synthetic form – regularly used in food, drink and medicine – is virtually indistinguishable, chemically and physiologically, from natural sources of caffeine.
 Despite being produced in a lab, the synthetic form holds an identical structure to that found in nature, and studies conducted since the 1950s have consistently found the effects on the body to be no different to that of natural caffeine.
-Again, if you were to eat or drink the caffeine along with other components of the plant from which it were derived, you might get some added nutrients – but looking at the caffeine component in isolation, to your body, it’s just caffeine.
+Again, if you were to eat or drink the caffeine along with other plant components from which it was derived, you might get some added nutrients.
+But looking at the caffeine component in isolation, it’s all just caffeine to your body.

 Well, ‘Artificial’ Foods Can Arguably Be Beneficial